 “No one noticed.
 No one noticed that Kubrick was doing both.
 They [The landing and 2001] both happened at the same time.
 My source was very proud of the fact that none of this leaked out to the public.
 But I think there’s a good reason for that.”

 Why We Didn’t See It

 “In retrospect, the space race was good for America even if it used propaganda.
-However Kennedy, and then later President Johnson knew if was something we had to win.
+However, Kennedy, and then later President Johnson knew it was something we had to win.
 When NASA first proposed faking the entire thing, Kennedy was OK with that.
-But After his assassination and the skyrocketing costs, Johnson insisted on making the real landing happen.
-However he agreed that its media component needed to be perfect.”
+But after his assassination and the skyrocketing costs, Johnson insisted on making the real landing happen.
+However, he agreed that its media component needed to be perfect.”

 “Kubrick thought of everything,” commented Ms. Parker rummaging through several worn facsimiles.
 “He deliberately added noise and video artifacts to the film.
 But not everything was that tricky.
-For the audio, her simply ran it through a telephone line to another studio.”
+For the audio, she ran it through a telephone line to another studio.”

 Does it Matter?

 The fact of the matter is, Americans didn’t want to see the faked portions of the Apollo missions.
 In retrospect, it doesn’t matter now because the United States won the Space Race.
 The production quality matched our expectations of what television from space would look like.
 However, it would be another 12 years until there was a real television transmission from space via the Space Shuttle.

 NASA has refused to comment on Ms. Parker’s book but did release a statement defending the agency’s integrity saying that it’s proud of its long history of leading the United States into the Space Age.